SavinaRoja/PyUserInput/README.md

 PyUserInput to function:

   * Linux - Xlib
-  * Mac - Qwartz, AppKit
+  * Mac - Quartz, AppKit
   * Windows - pywin32, pyHook

 How to get started